Risk-averse Fair Multi-class Classification: Numerical Experiments

 \subsection{Fair Risk-averse Classification}

-We have also conducted experiments on data regarding fairness using the two-stage formulation.
+We have conducted experiments on data regarding equal opportunity fairness using the two-stage formulation.
 The data we utilized is the Drug Consumption Dataset \cite{Dua2019} from the UCI Machine Learning Repository.
 The Drug Consumption (quantified) dataset consists of data on the consumption of 18 different drugs among 1,885 participants.
 This dataset includes demographic information such as age, gender, education level, and country of residence.
-Additionally, it contains scores on various personality traits, including neuroticism, extraversion, and openness to experience, measured using the NEO-FFI-R questionnaire.
-The primary objective of the dataset is to explore the patterns and factors associated with drug consumption, both legal and illegal.

-This dataset contains usage of many different drugs, and for each drug, the consumption is represented by a categorical variable, indicating the frequency of use, starting from 'Never used', 'Used over a decade ago', to 'Used in the last day'.
+Additionally, it contains scores on various personality traits, including neuroticism, extroversion, and openness to experience, measured using the NEO-FFI-R questionnaire.
+This is a 60-item questionnaire that measures the five major personality traits: neuroticism, extroversion, openness, agreeableness, and conscientiousness .
+This dataset contains usage of many different drugs, and for each drug, the consumption is represented by a categorical variable, indicating the frequency of use, starting from `Never used', `Used over a decade ago', to 'Used in the last day'.
 In order to test our SVM model and compare it with other baseline methods, we need to make the target binary.
 We slightly change the objective to classifying the drug consumption into 'Used in the last year' and 'Not used in the last year'.

-We try to address the fairness issue by considering the gender's effect on the drug usage problem.
-Traditionally, using SVM on this dataset is very simple, given that it is a binary classification problem.
-However, as we mentioned before, in our method using two-stage multi-class SVM, the two classes ('Used' and 'NotUsed') are separated into four classes ('Male\_Used', 'Female\_Used', 'Male\_NotUsed', and 'Female\_NotUsed').
-The semi-deviation part within the formulation penalizes the risk of any class that is too different from the others, thus forcing fairness among the classes.

-To evaluate the fairness of the results and compare among different methods, it is crucial to quantify fairness using some fairness metrics.
-Previous research on fairness has considered several different metrics with the most commonly used metrics being the Statistical Parity.
-It is defined as follows: